 What does your sperm look like (morphology).
 The size and shape of your sperm affect how well they can fertilize an egg.
 Normal semen will have at least 4% normally shaped sperm.

-Volume.
+In addition to analyzing your sperm, your doctor will also find out other details from your sample, including: Volume.
 They’ll note how much semen you were able to provide for your sample.
 A normal amount is at least 1.5 milliliters.

 If your sample is less than that, it could mean that your seminal vesicles aren’t making enough fluid or are blocked.
 You could also have a problem with your Prostrate.